svdecomposer/dbugging_brainstorm/README.md

 ```
 Will allow you to specify your own configuration file.

 Config file must be a text file.
+Doesn't need to be .txt it can have any extension.
+In fact, by default it won't have extension, that way it will be easier to not be confused with the actual project.

-First line starts with "::" followd by the address of the folder where one wants to set the
+First line starts with "::" followd by the address of the folder where one wants to set the entry point for the recursive file search.

+To clear all breakpoint set.
 ```matlab
 >>dboff
 ```
-Will clear all breakpoints.
-It is an alias for "dbclear all".
+ It is just an alias for "dbclear all".

 # Config file example
 ```text